What Is SSID (Service Set Identifier) & How it Works

 First, an SSID is set by default.
-However, you can change your SSID to something unique, memorable, and secure.
+However, you can change it to something unique, memorable, and secure.
 Using the default SSID can open up your network to additional security risks.
-Additionally, it is much easier to remember a unique SSID instead of trying to remember the difference between two very similar SSID numbers.
+Additionally, it is much easier to remember a unique one instead of trying to remember the difference between two very similar numbers.

 Additionally, multiple networks in a geographic location might have the same SSID, which can cause confusion for internet users.

 The instructions for finding your SSID are slightly different, depending on what kind of device you are using to connect to the network.

 Router: Typically, the default SSID of your network will be printed on a sticker on the router, either on side or the bottom.
 If your SSID has been changed, your next best option is to use one of the following methods of looking up the information.

 Windows: Left-click on the desktop taskbar’s Wi-Fi icon.
 Your local networks will appear, labeled with their SSIDs.

 macOS: On the menu bar, select the Wi-Fi icon.
 All available local networks will appear.